Mon-Fri: 7:30AM - 5:30PM

 Ready Your Ride

-Just like you need to do some baby-proofing at home, it makes sense to prepare your car for your little one’s travels.
+Just like you need to do some baby-proofing at home, preparing your car for your little one’s travels makes sense.
 Grab the vacuum cleaner, rent a steam cleaner, and make your car almost as spotless as a hospital room so your baby will have a clean environment to ride in.
 Then give your car the most intensive check-up of its vehicle life.
 Check your belts, fans, oil, tires, and so forth.
 Leave nothing to chance!
-If you aren’t comfortable doing it all yourself, you can always hire a pro to go over your vehicle for you.
-If you head to a local service provider, be sure they employ Certified Technicians, In this article from Angie’s List they discuss the importance of having your vehicle inspected during routine services, like oil changes. ,
+If you are uncomfortable doing it all yourself, you can always hire a pro to inspect your vehicle.
+If you head to a local service provider, be sure they employ Certified Technicians.
+In this article from Angie’s List, they discuss the importance of having your vehicle inspected during routine services, like oil changes. ,

 When that’s all done, build yourself a complete schedule of all regular and scheduled maintenance that will keep your car in tip-top condition while it is the protective chariot for your infant.
 Remember your oil changes, your annual inspections, and your tire rotations.
 You will be sleep-deprived in the coming year, so set reminders and backup reminders to make sure it all gets taken care of, or add free, handy apps to your phone to track everything on your behalf.